retifrav/rclone-rc-web-gui/README.md

 or

-> Access to XMLHttpRequest at 'http://127.0.0.1:5572/core/version' from origin 'http://127.0.0.1:8000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'http://127.0.0.1:5572/' that is not equal to the supplied origin.
+> Access to XMLHttpRequest at 'http://127.0.0.1:5572/core/version' from origin 'http://127.0.0.1:5572' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'http://127.0.0.1:5572/' that is not equal to the supplied origin.

-check if you ran `rclone rcd` with `--rc-allow-origin http://127.0.0.1:8000` option.
+check if you ran `rclone rcd` with `--rc-allow-origin http://127.0.0.1:5572` option.

+Also note that `rclone` might automatically open the web GUI (*right after you execute `rclone rcd`*) with <http://localhost:5572> location, and that will of course cause a CORS mismatch.
+You'll need to open exactly <http://127.0.0.1:5572>, if that is what you've set in `--rc-allow-origin`.

 ### Configuration